IN-CORE/incore-docs/manual/source/termsofservice.md

 If any changes are made to these Terms, we will require you to accept these new Terms of Service before you can continue to use the Service.
 Any new features that augment or enhance the current Service, including the release of new tools and resources, shall be subject to the Terms of Service.
 Continued use of the Service after any such changes shall constitute your consent to such changes.
-You can review the most current version of the Terms of Service at any time at the help menu.

 Violation of any of the terms below will result in the termination of your Account.
 While IN-CORE prohibits such conduct and Content on the Service, you understand and agree that IN-CORE cannot be responsible for the Content posted